mimblewimble/grin/doc/grin4bitcoiners.md

 ## Scripting

-Maybe you've heard that MimbleWimble doesn't support scripts.
+Maybe you've heard that Mimblewimble doesn't support scripts.
 And in some way, that's true.
 But thanks to cryptographic trickery, many contracts that in Bitcoin would require a script can be achieved with Grin using properties of Elliptic Curve Cryptography.
 So far, we know how to do:

 * Multi-signature transactions.
 * Atomic swaps.